In my post on Frank Morgan I mentioned how he managed to keep active on sax while in San Quentin by playing along with fellow inmates.

 That post set forth from LA detective Harry Bosch’s good taste in jazz, and again Michael Connelly’s novels have some pertinent comments on Art Pepper (1925–82), who was one of Morgan’s jazz colleagues in jail.

 Pepper was no angel either.
 Like Chet Baker, he was a white West-coast junkie.
-Here’s the classic 1957 album Art Pepper meets the rhythm section:
+In Connelly’s A darkness more than night (2000) he evokes the classic 1957 album Art Pepper meets the rhythm section:

 He went into the house and got two more beers out of the refrigerator.
 This time McCaleb was standing in the living room when he came back from the kitchen.
 He handed Bosch his empty bottle and Bosch wondered for a moment if he had finished it or poured the beer over the side of the deck.
 He took the empty into the kitchen and when he came back McCaleb was standing at the stereo studying a CD case.